Research and knowledge exchange

 Home Office

 The Home Office is the lead UK government department for immigration and passports, drugs policy, crime, counter-terrorism and policing.
-For information about policy and potential procurement opportunities, go to their website.
+For information about policy and potential procurement opportunities, go to the Home Office website.

 Ministry of Defence (MOD)

 The MOD is the government department responsible to protect the security, independence and interests of the UK at home and abroad.
-For information about policy and potential procurement opportunities, go to their website
+For information about policy and potential procurement opportunities, go to the MOD website.

 EUROPEAN UNION